-Dedicated to the artistic legacy of Georgia O’Keeffe, her life, and Modernism, the Georgia O’Keeffe Museum is the largest repository of O’Keeffe’s artwork, personal effects, and related archives, including important oral histories, correspondence, ephemera, and photographs, as well as a fine art collection of her work, two historic homes, and other accumulated resources that provide rich context for understanding her art, life, and times.
+Dedicated to the artistic legacy of Georgia O'Keeffe, her life, and Modernism, the Georgia O'Keeffe Museum is the largest repository of O'Keeffe's artwork, personal effects, and related archives including correspondence, ephemera, and photographs, as well as two historic homes, and other accumulated resources that provide rich context for understanding the artist's art, life, and times.

 Cataloging and publishing of the collections are ongoing tasks and, therefore, not every work managed by the O'Keeffe Museum is represented in the Collections Online.
 The Museum will continuously add objects, archival collections, and information as available.

 Browsing the Collections Online

 Collections Online can be browsed by the following collection areas: